catsoften/The-Powder-Toy/Wiki/elements/organic/organic.md

 ## SUGR
 Sugar, melts at 186 C, provides food for bacteria.
 Flammable.
-Reacts with ACID and CAUS to form CRBN, dissolves in water to form SWTR.
+Reacts with ACID and CAUS to form CRBN and water vapor, dissolves in water to form SWTR.
 YEST grows in SUGR.
 Grows slowly in sugar water.
+Split by NEUT into carbon, oxygen and hydrogen.

 ## SWTR (Sugar water)
 Water that has sugar dissolved in it.
 Grows YEST, basically SLTW but with SUGR instead of SALT.
 Grows PLNT slowly.